 Insurance and Contractor Account Setup

-Certificates of insurance go out to the GC or the owner; net-30 contractor accounts mean consolidated monthly billing for active sites in Ann Arbor.
-The dispatcher sets the hooklift to stage recurring containers — or bins — and that means a single phone call spins the account up fast.
+We issue certificates of insurance to the GC or owner; that means net-30 contractor accounts with consolidated monthly billing for active sites in Ann Arbor — the hooklift fleet stages the recurring containers across those jobs.
+Contractor accounts spin up in a single phone call with dispatch.